Wake Forest vs. Army NCAA Football Odds, Plays and Insights | October 23, 2021

 Army Stats and Trends

-- This season, the Black Knights have won against the spread in each of their two games as an underdog of 3 points or more.
+- The Black Knights have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Army's games this season have hit the over in 50% of its opportunities (three times in six games with a set point total).
+- Army's games this year have hit the over in 50% of its opportunities (three times in six games with a set point total).

-- When Army scores more than 21.3 points, it is 2-2 against the spread and 4-0 overall.
+- Army is 2-2 against the spread and 4-0 overall in games when it records more than 21.3 points.

-- In games that Army amasses more than 411.2 yards, the team is 0-2 against the spread and 2-0 overall.
+- In games that Army piles up more than 411.2 yards, the team is 0-2 against the spread and 2-0 overall.

-- The Black Knights have four giveaways this season, while the Demon Deacons have 14 takeaways .
+- This season the Black Knights have four turnovers, 10 fewer than the Demon Deacons have takeaways (14).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.